IE-482-582/Final-Project---Maze-Runners/README.md

 ## Creating a Customized Maze
 - These instructions will explain how to generate a maze composed of numerous unit cubes (1x1x1 meter blocks).

+- Below link is our gazebo world used in this project.
 **https://drive.google.com/file/d/1UGo7wGABH8IfnUXu776eiEHLr4fnbnS6/view?usp=sharing**

 *NOTE: The files mentioned below are contained in ~/catkin_ws/src/multi_robot/launch.*